 End of conversation.

 After the women had passed by on their penultimate lap, I headed down to Riese Pio X for the finish.
 I stood on a wall and had a great view of the finish line and podium.
-After the awarding of the maglia tricolore (tricolored jersey) I took a roundabout way home, bumping down picturesque farm roads without a care about the bad pavement, potholes and patches, enjoying the feeling of invulnerability that comes with plump, robust tires and a sturdy frame…and wishing that old signor smarty-pants could see me now.
+After the awarding of the maglia tricolore (tricolored jersey) I took a roundabout way home, bumping down picturesque farm roads without a care about the bad pavement, potholes and patches, enjoying the feeling of invulnerability that comes with plump, robust tires and a frame you don’t worry about damaging…and wishing that old signor smarty-pants could see me now.